-There is a specific requirement for a new column and associated equipment cabinets at this location to allow CK Hutchinson Networks (UK) Ltd (commonly known as Three) to improve their 3G and 4G coverage and capacity in and around the Lower Tuffley area and be able to provide new 5G service provision to this cell.
+There is a specific requirement for a new column and associated equipment cabinets at this location to allow CK Hutchison Networks (UK) Ltd (commonly known as Three) to improve the 3G and 4G coverage and capacity in the area of Tuffley and be able to provide new 5G service provision to this 'cell'.
 This ensures high quality indoor service provision is provided.